California Violence Intervention and Prevention Grant Program

 - 1% extra points for cities (and CBOs in those cities) that rank in the top 5 percent for 1 of those 3 crime rates for 2015 and 2016.

 CalVIP Executive Steering Committee Membership:

-- Michele Scray Brown (Chair) - Chief Probation Officer, San Bernardino County & BSCC Board Member
+- Michelle Scray Brown (Chair) – Chief Probation Officer, San Bernardino County & BSCC Board Member

 - Ben Beltramo – Deputy District Attorney, Alameda County District Attorney’s Office